mattbis/lib-log-db.dev/PROTO-API.md

 ### constructor
 `ltl`
-- set dynamically or invoke filter() in the struct - this shoudl be renamed for a simplistic structure which is the indendedated usage...
+- set dynamically or invoke n in the struct - this shoudl be renamed for a simplistic structure which is the indendedated usage...
 `ltl._CACHE`
 `ltl._TOPIC`
 `ltl._FILTERS`